hilalturkaslan/Ai_2/README.md

- Ai app done case study
+ Ai app for a case study